Cleveland Employment Retaliation Attorney

 - Revocation of hospital practice privileges for physicians.

-Although ordinary workplace annoyances and slights do not necessarily constitute retaliation, sudden changes in the way an employer treats you shortly after you have engaged in protected activity may be evidence of retaliation.
+Although ordinary workplace annoyances and slights don’t necessarily constitute retaliation, sudden changes in the way an employer treats you shortly after you engaged in protected activity may be evidence of retaliation.
 In fact, in retaliation cases, the timing (also referred to as “temporal proximity”) between the adverse action and the protected activity is often a critical factor.

-It is important to note that the federal employment laws prohibit retaliation against others besides just the employee who engages in protected activity.
-They also protect people who are so closely related to or associated with the employee engaging in protected activity that retaliation against them would dissuade others from doing so in the future.
-For example, it would be illegal to retaliate against an employee because his wife, who worked for the same employer, complained of sexual harassment or some other form of employment discrimination.
-In that scenario, both employees would have a claim for illegal employment retaliation.
+It’s important to note that the federal employment laws prohibit retaliation against others besides just the employee who engages in protected activity.
+They also protect people who are so close to the employee engaging in protected activity that retaliation against them would dissuade others from coming forward in the future.
+For example, it would be illegal to fire an employee because his brother complained about a safety violation in the same workplace.
+In that scenario, both employees would have a claim for illegal retaliation.
+As a matter of fact, that is exactly what happened in a case we brought under the Mine Safety & Health Act on behalf of a family of miners working for (and fired by) the same employer.

-Besides the employment discrimination statutes, a variety of other federal laws prohibit retaliation against whistleblower employees.
-For instance, public employees who are retaliated against for reporting misuse of public funds or public corruption may have protection under the First Amendment.
+As that last example shows, it isn’t just the employment discrimination laws that protect whistleblowers.
+There are many others as well.
+For instance, the First Amendment might protect public employees who are retaliated against for reporting misuse of public funds or public corruption.
 Employees who report corporate fraud may be entitled to protection under Section 806 of the federal Sarbanes-Oxley Act or the Dodd-Frank Act.
 And section 11(c) of the Occupational Safety and Health Act protects employees from retaliation for complaining about a wide range of workplace safety issues.
-There are also several federal statutes protecting employees from retaliation for blowing the whistle on environmental violations.
+These are just a few examples.
+There are dozens of other similar laws.

-Ohio law provides several statutory protections from retaliation for employees as well.
-Ohio Revised Code section 4123.90 makes it unlawful for an employer to retaliate against an employee for filing a workers’ compensation claim or attempting to file one.
-Employees who report a workplace felony or other criminal offense that poses an imminent risk of physical harm or a danger to public health or safety may have protection from retaliation under Ohio Revised Code section 4112.53.
+Ohio law has several retaliation protections for employees as well.
+Ohio Revised Code section 4123.90 makes it unlawful for an employer to retaliate against an employee for seeking workers’ compensation.
+Employees who report a workplace felony or other criminal offense that risks imminent physical harm or a danger to public health or safety have retaliation protection under Ohio Revised Code section 4113.53.

-Many of the Ohio and federal laws protecting whistleblowers can be complex, and failing to take the right steps in a timely manner can cause employees to lose the right to pursue their claims entirely.
-Some of these laws require employees to first file with an administrative agency before pursuing a lawsuit in court.
+Even though many retaliation laws protect whistleblowers, these laws are complex, and failing to take the right steps quickly enough can cause employees to lose the right to pursue their claims entirely.
+Some of these laws require employees to first file with an administrative agency before going to court.
 Others permit employees to pursue the claim only through an administrative agency.
-What’s more, the time limits to bring these anti-retaliation claims vary depending on the particular law at issue, with some as short as just 30 days.
-Because of these complexities, it is important for employees to seek the advice of an experienced Cleveland employment retaliation lawyer in order to protect their rights.
+What’s more, the time limits to bring retaliation claims vary depending on the law at issue, with some as short as just 30 days.
+Because of these complexities, employees need advice from an experienced employment retaliation attorney to protect their rights.